Board of Directors

 Col., U.S. Army Reserves (ret), U.S. Department of Defense; Transportation Command, and Watch Commander, U.S. Strategic Command Global Operations (ret).

-Matt retired as a U.S. Army Reserve Colonel after 33 years of service.
+Matt retired as a Army Reserve Colonel after 33 years of service.
 He recently retired from federal civil service, working for the Department of Defense in operations, planning, strategy, and acquisition roles.
 He first learned about the Fisher House mission while stationed at Fort Bragg in 1993.
 He is active with the American Legion and has a passion for caring for Veterans and youth development.
 Matt coaches the Legion’s Post 218 Youth Trap Shooting Team.
 Matt said “What the Fisher House does to support our veterans and their families is truly remarkable and makes a tremendously positive impact on their lives in difficult times.”

 Kenneth A. Young